namantam1/x86-assembly/README.md

 **✨Important✨:** Following are the step to set up function parameters, define a function, call the function, and give control back to the point where it is called.

 1. push function parameters in reverse order using `pushl` instruction.
-1. call the function by issue a `call` instruction with function name.
+1. call the function by issuing a `call` instruction with the function name.
 1. define function anywhere in the program file as `.type <function_name>, @function`.
 1. start the function block with the function name.
 1. Now the first two instructions should be to store the old base pointer in the stack and make the stack current position your base point.